Chaostarts/minecraft-fakeplayer/README.md

-Forked from tanyaofei/minecraft-fakeplayer
+Forked from tanyaofei/minecraft-fakeplayer.
-Added the maximum number of spawn fake players determined based on permissions The following is the original introduction
+Added the maximum number of spawn fake players determined based on permissions.
+The following is the original introduction.